elfakyn/knowledge/aws/sns_cross_account_cloudwatch.md

 ## Explanation

-The `CrossAccount` statement allows entities in 111111111111 to push to the SNS topic.
+The `CrossAccount` statement allows entities in 111111111111 to push to the SNS topic like any normal cross-account policy, with an account principal.
 But for some reason that doesn't work with CloudWatch.
-Instead, you'll need the `CrossAccountWithCloudWatch` statement.
+Instead, you need to use `SourceOwner` as a condition key.
+I don't like having `*` in the principal, it's a spaghetti factory, but I couldn't find another way.
+Submit a PR if you do.

 ## FAQ